gpkash/5eOSRD/Characterizations/Backgrounds/Backgrounds/_homebrew/Chosen of Mystra/Chosen of Mystra.md

 Once per [[Long Rest]] you can [[Detect Magic]].

 ### Arcane Resilience
-Starting at 6th level, you have grown accustomed to using the Weave to defend yourself from even the deadliest of magics, making you naturally resilient to elemental types of magic.
+Starting at 6th level, you have grown accustomed to using the Weave to defend someone from even the deadliest of magics, making them naturally resilient to elemental types of magic.

 Choose two types of damage from the following list: acid, cold, fire, force, lightning, necrotic, poison, radiant, and thunder.
-You have [[5eOSRD/Gameplay/Combat/Resistence/Resistance|resistance]] against spell damage from these two types.
+You can make one creature have [[5eOSRD/Gameplay/Combat/Resistence/Resistance|resistance]] against spell damage from these two types.
 Furthermore, you have advantage on saving throws against spells that deal damage of either of the selected types.

 ### Knowledge of the Weave
 Starting at 10th level, you are able to gain knowledge through the weave and listen to it's intention.